David Guetta: 2020–present: New Rave EP, United at Home and Future Rave

 On 7 November 2020, Guetta won DJ Mag's annual Top 100 DJs poll for the second time, almost a decade after he first took the No.1 spot in 2011.
 Guetta was presented his award during AMF Presents Top 100 DJs, a virtual awards show in Amsterdam that was broadcast to the world.
 On 31 December 2020, Guetta presented a New Year's Eve virtual concert from Musée du Louvre, United at Home – Paris Edition, as a fundraiser for UNICEF and Restos du Cœur.
 On 20 May 2021, Guetta released his new single "Heartbreak Anthem" in collaboration with Little Mix and Galantis.

-On 17 June 2021, Warner Music acquired rights to Guetta's recorded music catalog from the last two decades.
+On 17 June 2021, Warner Music acquired rights to Guetta's recorded music catalogue from the last two decades.

 In March 2022, Guetta and Morten announced a joint US tour, which concluded at EDC Las Vegas on 21 May 2022.
 They also announced a residency at Hï Ibiza to take place every Friday from 3 June to 30 September 2022.

 On 8 April 2022, Guetta released the song "Crazy What Love Can Do" with British singer-songwriters Becky Hill and Ella Henderson.
 On 2 September 2022, Guetta teamed up with British DJ and producer Sigala alongside British singer-songwriter Sam Ryder on the song "Living Without You".
 On 27 October 2023, Guetta released a house-influenced afrobeat single "Big FU" featuring Nigerian singer Ayra Starr and American rapper Lil Durk.

 On 7 November 2024, Guetta released the song "Supernova Love" with the South Korean girl group Ive.

+On 6 March 2026, Guetta released the single "Save Me Tonight", in collaboration with American singer Jennifer Lopez.

+On 11 June 2026, the song "DNA (More Than a Game)", the official anthem of the 2026 FIFA World Cup, was released, which included Andrea Bocelli, Megan Thee Stallion and Guetta alongside Ejae.
+Andea Bocelli and Ejae performed the song at the opening ceremony, with Guetta at the flag parade.

+On 23 July 2026, it was announced that he would be one of the celebrities to receive a star on the Hollywood Walk of Fame in 2027.